unclebay143/nigeria-presidents/README.md

 6. 🔀 Rename the image name to President-name-of-the-president.the-file-extension (check existing images)

+7. ➕ Add your name to the `contributors.md` file

 <hr />

 Note ⚠: There is no endpoint to get the list of all the Nigeria president but `data.json` is doing just that for us